U.N. chief urges Russia, Turkey to stabilize Syria's Idlib 'without delay'

-UNITED NATIONS, June 18 (Reuters) - U.N.
+UNITED NATIONS (Reuters) - U.N.
 Secretary-General Antonio Guterres appealed to Russia and Turkey on Tuesday "to stabilize the situation without delay" in northwest Syria.

 "I am deeply concerned about the escalation of the fighting in Idlib, and the situation is especially dangerous given the involvement of an increased number of actors," he told reporters.
 "Even in the fight against terrorism there needs to be full compliance with international human rights and humanitarian law."